PROGRAM

 library name [: address];

-It is possible to specify the compilation address after the colon character :
+It is possible to specify the compilation address after the colon character :, this is equivalent to the command-line switch -code address.

 {